wuauclt.info

 2. Expand the Services and Applications branch.

-3. In the list of services, find "Automatic updates".
+3. In the list of services, find "Automatic Updates" (Windows XP) or "Windows Update" (Windows 7 and Vista)

 4. Right click on it and choose "restart".
 If this option isn't available, choose "Stop" and then once the service has been stopped, right click again and choose "Start".